dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A39: DCE - Phase 2 - Cycle Navigator - Technical Plan
 # Date Created: C70
 # Author: AI Model
-# Updated on: C87 (Refine data model and specify cycle bounds logic)
+# Updated on: C92 (Revise initialization flow to fix persistence issues)

 - **Key/Value for A0:**
 - **Description:** Details the technical approach for implementing the Cycle Navigator, including data structures for storing cycle-specific responses and the state management for historical navigation.